Skip over main navigation

 Will there be a translator?

-If your family member requires a translator the court will provide one.
+If your family member requires a translator, the court will provide one.
 There is no obligation for the court to provide translation services for those attending in support.

 Download and print our fact sheet: